runebaas/switzerlan-rules/rules/tournaments/ow2.md

 ## Schedule

-First appointment for the team representative will be the briefing on Friday at 21:30.
+The first appointment for the team representative will be the briefing on Friday at 21:30.
 The tournament itself will start one hour later at 22:30.
 All players must be at the location at the start of the tournament.